hasibzunair/learn-docker/examples/image_classification_model_serve/backend/README.md

 $ curl -X POST -F image=@YOUR_IMG_PATH "http://127.0.0.1:8000/api/predict"
 ```

-### Dockerized FastAPI application
+### Dockerized backend

 To build and run the FastAPI application as a docker container, run:
 ```
 # build
 docker build -t classification_model_serving .
 # run
-docker run --publish 80:80 --name cls-serve classification_model_serving
+docker run -p 8000:80 --name cls-serve classification_model_serving
 ```

 Now, the model is deployed as an API endpoint in your local machine.
-Finally, run `curl -X POST -F image=@test1.jpeg "http://0.0.0.0:80/api/predict"` in your terminal.
+Finally, run `curl -X POST -F image=@test1.jpeg "http://0.0.0.0:8000/api/predict"` in your terminal.
 You should get the same JSON response as above.

 #### Test image from Docker Hub
 ```